List of Marvel Comics characters: C: Mythical chimera

-The chimera of Greek mythology appear in Marvel Comics.
+The Chimera of Greek mythology appear in Marvel Comics.
 It is depicted as a speaking, fire-breathing monster with the heads of a lion and a goat, the front legs of a lion, the wings of a dragon, the hindquarters of a goat, and a snake-headed tail.
-The chimera is described as the offspring of Echidna, which was slain by Bellerophon.
+The chimera is described as the offspring of Echidna, which was killed by Bellerophon.
 The Chimera is later restored to life by Hera to guard the caverns underneath New Olympus, joined by a Cyclops and skeleton warriors.
 The Chimera encounters the Agents of Atlas, but did not recognize them as Olympians and breathed fire at them, sparking a fight between the heroes and the minions of Hera.
 Gorilla-Man forces the chimera to set its second head ablaze, causing it to flail around until being knocked unconscious.

 Chipmunk Hunk

 Chipmunk Hunk (Tomas Lara-Perez) is a character appearing in American comic books published by Marvel Comics.
 He is a friend, ally, and brief love interest to Squirrel Girl.
 The character, created by Ryan North and Erica Henderson, first appeared in The Unbeatable Squirrel Girl #1 (March 2015).

+Tomas possesses chipmunk-like abilities and decided to use his powers for good, but was too embarrassed to showcase the chipmunk aspects of his powers, instead focusing solely on his enhanced strength and agility and going by the name Handsome Puncher.
+When he enrolled at Empire State University and met Doreen Green, the Squirrel Girl, he was inspired to finally embrace his chipmunk side and changed his name to Chipmunk Hunk.

-Chipmunk Hunk is a chipmunk-like superhuman, student of Empire State University, and friend of Doreen Green / Squirrel Girl.
-When Doreen learns that he is dating Mary Mahjan, a girl she had previously befriended, she accepts him as a platonic friend.
+Tomas and his friend Ken Shiga continue to support and aid Doreen in their superheroic activities, during which Tomas started dating someone, news which initially caused Doreen to act weird around him.
+When Doreen learned that he was dating Mary Mahjan, a girl she had previously befriended, Doreen no longer felt weird and accepted Tomas as a platonic friend.